 The first step in building a sales enablement strategy is figuring out what data you need to collect and how you’ll use it.
 It will help you make better decisions about your company’s sales enablement program, and it can also help with other areas of your business.
-Data can help you understand your customers better to provide them with more personalized service.
+Data can help you understand your customers better to provide them with more personalized service whether it be in the way you implement your Shopify theme customization or the features you offer.
 It can teach you what kind of content resonates most with buyers at different stages of the buying cycle, and it will also give insight into where potential risks or weaknesses exist for you to make changes as needed.

 In addition to providing information about customer behavior and preferences, data can reveal insights about your company’s strengths and weaknesses, which are two things that don’t often come up during a casual conversation.
 For example, maybe one department has been underperforming lately, but nobody knows why because they haven’t tracked any metrics specifically related to their work performance.
 Or maybe there’s an issue between two departments partly because one team doesn’t feel like their needs are being met by another group within IT services.

 The field of sales enablement is still new and evolving, so there’s no one-size-fits-all solution.
 But if you take a step back and look at what’s worked for other companies and industries, we think you can find some common themes and maybe even some inspiration for your own sales enablement strategy.